Fright Fest

 -

-Six Flags Over Texas requires that guests 15 and younger be accompanied by a chaperone who is at least 21 years old after 4:00pm.
-The chaperone must:
+Six Flags Over Texas requires that all guests 17 years of age or younger must be accompanied by a chaperone who is at least 21 years old to be admitted into Six Flags Over Texas and to remain in the park during designated times.

-Have a valid government-issued photo ID with a date of birth
+A valid government-issued photo ID with date of birth is required for all chaperones at entry.

 -